docker/docs/content/desktop/synchronized-file-sharing.md

 File shares take a few seconds to initialize as files are copied into the Docker Desktop VM.
 During this time, the status indicator displays **Preparing**.

-When the status indicator displays **Watching for filesystem changes**, your files are available to the VM through all the standard bind mount mechanisms, whether that's `-vm` in the command line or specified in your `compose.yml` file.
+When the status indicator displays **Watching for filesystem changes**, your files are available to the VM through all the standard bind mount mechanisms, whether that's `-v` in the command line or specified in your `compose.yml` file.

+>**Note**
+>
+> When you create a new service, setting the [bind mount option consistency](../engine/reference/commandline/secret_create.md#options-for-bind-mounts) to `:consistent` bypasses synchronized file sharing.

 ## Explore your file share instance